-Please email Reece if your international co-operative makes a donation.
+Please email BCCM if your international co-operative makes a donation.
 We can ensure your donation is shared with local co-operatives in affected communities and will report back to you on the impact of your donation.

 Donate to other organisations are also running appeals providing invaluable services to affected communities and to help them rebuild:

 - Australian Red Cross ‘Disaster and Relief Recovery Fund’